genn/genn.org/_posts/mega/2009-10-29-portugal-pro.md

 ---

-It's almost a year since I've [visited Portugal](http://mega.genn.org/2008/boas-lisboa).
+It's almost a year since I've <a href="http://mega.genn.org/2008/boas-lisboa">visited Portugal</a>.
 I can't forget this country and want to come back to comfy streets of Lisbon, feel +20 °C in December, walk by bank and finally buy that t-shirt with tram #28 on it.
-I didn't think that I want it so much until Tonya Shoo asked me [in facebook](http://www.facebook.com/genn.osypenko/): "Hello!
+I didn't think that I want it so much until Tonya Shoo asked me <a href="http://www.facebook.com/genn.osypenko/">in facebook</a>: "Hello!
 I've noticed you've been to Lisbon.
 We are going there too, would you please recommend anything?… I've already read about Vino Verde."
 I wanted to write something brief and clear, but tough luck ;)<!--more-->

 ## My answer